 Technical Writers and Ancillary Companies’ Documentation

-Also, with the ability and skills to collaborate with SMEs (small and medium-sized enterprises), a technical writer can tackle any documentation problem in the ancillary market.
+With the ability and skills to collaborate with SMEs (small and medium-sized enterprises), a technical writer can tackle any documentation problem in the ancillary market.
 Technical writers can help companies communicate ideas and messages effectively to other audiences or businesses with different laws.
 This ensures clarity and comprehension on all ends.
 Technical communicators can also prepare and design human resource documents.
 In addressing training materials needed to ensure the best work practices, they reduce public stigma, which is especially important when working with a substance such as marijuana.

-What Kinds of Documentation do Technical Writers Help Ancillary Businesses With?
+What Kinds of Documentation Do Technical Writers Help Ancillary Businesses With?

 Among the documents that ancillary businesses use, there are certain kinds of documents that technical writers are particularly helpful with creating.
 These include certificates, instructions for processes related to navigating fields such as the cannabis industry, manuals for performing duties and tasks that are vital to an ancillary company’s operations, and documented agreements.
 Technical writers help to ensure that such documents, many of which cover very complicated subjects, are easy for readers to understand and follow, while still being detailed enough to cover all the important topics, processes, and ideas.